 What is a Flagger?

-Traffic control flaggers are trained professionals who play a vital role in keeping our roads safe & directing traffic in work zones, construction sites, or areas with temporary road closures using hand signals, signs, and cones.
+Traffic control flaggers are trained professionals who play a vital role in keeping our roads safe & directing traffic in work zones, construction sites, or areas with temporary road closures using safety equipment like flags, stop/slow paddles, hand signals, signs, and cones.
 This ensures a safe traffic flow for vehicles while keeping construction workers, pedestrians, and drivers safe from hazards within the zone.
 Certified Traffic control Flaggers must be attentive, follow strict safety protocols, and communicate effectively to prevent accidents and maintain smooth traffic movement.

 Workers for Warriors understands the importance of veterans finding meaningful employment, and flagging is a great option for those looking to transition into the workforce.